We may earn affiliate commissions for the recommended products. Learn more.

 Snooping or sniffing

-Hackers use these deficiencies to bombard public wifi with online surveillance software that's extremely easy to come by.
-That's why data gathering over public wifi is popular among senior hackers and script kiddies alike.
+Malicious hackers exploit these deficiencies to bombard public Wi-Fi with online surveillance software that's extremely easy to come by.
+That's why data gathering over public Wi-Fi is popular among both senior hackers and script kiddies alike.

 A VPN applies additional encryption to online user traffic, neutralizing all espionage attempts.
-Even if you browse over unencrypted HTTP protocol, the hackers cannot penetrate VPN encryption that provides privacy over public networks.
+Even if you browse over an unencrypted HTTP protocol, hackers cannot penetrate the VPN encryption that provides privacy on public networks.

-VPNs have several features for protection on public wifi.
-Furthermore, reliable VPN developers continuously upgrade the software to defend against the most recent cyber threats.
-For example, the WireGuard protocol provides better encryption with lower resource consumption, perfect for mobile device safety – a frequent guest on public wifi.
+VPNs have several features for protection on public Wi-Fi.
+Furthermore, reliable VPN developers continuously update their software to defend against the latest cyberthreats.
+For example, the WireGuard protocol provides better encryption with lower resource consumption, perfect for mobile device safety, a frequent guest on public Wi-Fi.

-Here's how a VPN protects you over a public wifi network:
+Below, I explain how a VPN protects you over a public Wi-Fi network.

 VPN hides your IP address

-A VPN encrypts user online data flow and reroutes it through a secure server.
+A VPN encrypts the user's online data flow and reroutes it through a secure server.
 It obfuscates the original user IP address and replaces it with an alternative, preventing numerous IP tracking methods.

-Hackers cannot associate a particular user with a specific IP address because all they see is that the traffic goes to a VPN server.
-It's especially important to pick the best VPN that doesn't have IP or DNS address leaks that could be traced back to the original user.
+Cybercriminals cannot associate a particular user with a specific IP address because all they see is that the traffic goes to a VPN server.
+It's especially important to pick the best VPN that doesn't allow IP or DNS address leaks that could be traced back to the original user.

 Encryption